 In my first reflections concerning the artistic act, I debated in understanding the true essence of art.
 Why are some things artistic and others not?.
-Why are they so for someones and not for others?
+Why are they so for some people and not for others?

 In fact, it seems as if there are pieces (objects, spaces, actions, sounds, texts…) conceived to provoke these (artistic) experiences.
 Even a series of individuals specialized in creating them: the artists.
 These people are capable of capturing these experiences in reality and, in some way, (the artistic method does not exist) through a process of concretion, give it form or materialize it in their work, thus comprehending that reality.

-In this manner, artistic work seems to be a media where the artist aspires to register his/her experience, which in reality is instantaneous, hoping that this experience will be reproduced in the spectator.
+In this manner, artistic work seems to be a medium where the artist aspires to register his/her experience, which in reality is instantaneous, hoping that this experience will be reproduced in the spectator.

 Nevertheless, while presenting the artwork, what appear are the actionsʼ traces: sensations, experiences, through which one has already passed.

-To be loyal to my idea of interpret-action, the spectator should create his own artistic event, take part in the piece so that it can be inserted in his most absolute present.
+To be loyal to my idea of interpret-action, the spectator should create his own artistic event, take part in the piece so that it can be inserted into his most absolute present.

-My intention is to create artefacts, installations which can be used as tools, as backdrops so that the interpretative actions can develop completely in the exact moment and place in which they succeed.
+My intention is to create artefacts, installations which can be used as tools or as backdrops so that the interpretative actions can develop completely in the exact moment and place in which they happen.

 “INTERPRETACTION: the interpretactive action” Javier Blanco,1999.